 Making things has been the greatest pleasure and source of satisfaction in my life.
 I have engaged with a number of different materials, but my first serious work was with clay, making pottery for several years and then figurative sculpture.
-In the 90’s I took up painting and that came to be my primary art form for a number of years.
+In the 90’s I took up painting, and that came to be my primary art form.

 Working with found objects seemed to lead naturally to putting them together to make sculptures.
 I have always enjoyed stories about time machines and UFOs.
 Since they seem to be objects that exist only in imagination–-so far, anyway--there is complete freedom to play with the forms.